-The rose petals aren’t just for show – they add a lovely floral note to tone down so much rich chocolate.
-If you aren’t into floral flavors, try flakey salt and/or chopped nuts, or serve with fresh raspberries (yum!)
+The rose petals aren’t just for show either.
+They add a lovely floral note that tones down all that rich chocolate underneath.
+Fret not if you’re not into floral flavors, though.
+Try flakey salt or chopped nuts, or serve these brownies with fresh raspberries or coconut whipped cream (yum!).

-A few important things to note about making the ganache frosting:
+A few important things to note about making the vegan chocolate ganache frosting for your gluten free brownies:

 1. You’ll have to heat up the cream before pouring it over the chocolate.
 To do so, bring to a very light simmer in a small saucepan, stirring frequently to avoid burning.
 You want it hot enough to melt the chocolate, but since it’s only a half cup of cream, it burns easily.
 You could also heat it in the microwave, but I like keeping an eye on it on the stovetop.